jfolker/bigpicture/README.txt

   If no config file is specified, the default config file is loaded from "/etc/bigpicture/config.json".

-  Note that the CBF file format does not support compression, hence all images must be decompressed before committing to disk.
+  Note that the CBF file format does not support LZ4 or bitshuffle-LZ4 compression, hence all images must be decompressed before committing to disk.
 This format is severely limited in practical use, but was chosen because utilities currently used by LS-CAT to index images, such as CCP4 and BEST require it.
 This may change in the future, and hopefully it will.